 European Union, 2003.
-“Safety Assessment for Acceptance of Waste in Underground Storage”, Appendix A to Council Decision 2003/33/EC of 19 December 2002 establishing criteria and procedures for the acceptance of waste at landfills pursuant to Article 16 of and Annex II to Directive 1999/31/EC.
-Available at: http://eurlex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2003:011:0027:0049:EN:PDF;
+“Safety Assessment for Acceptance of Waste in Underground Storage”, Appendix A to Council Decision 2003/33/EC of 19 December 2002 establishing criteria and procedures for the acceptance of waste at landfills pursuant to Article 16 of and Annex II to Directive 1999/31/EC;

 BiPRO, 2010.
-Requirements for Facilities and Acceptance Criteria for the Disposal of Metallic Mercury.
-Available at: http://ec.europa.eu/environment/chemicals/mercury/pdf/bipro_study20100416.pdf;
+Requirements for Facilities and Acceptance Criteria for the Disposal of Metallic Mercury;

-International Atomic Energy Agency, 2009.
-Geological Disposal of Radioactive Waste: Technological Implications for Retrievability.
-Available at: http://www-pub.iaea.org/MTCD/publications/PDF/Pub1378_web.pdf;
+International Atomic Energy Agency (IAEA), 2009.
+Geological Disposal of Radioactive Waste: Technological Implications for Retrievability;